 Services that are covered for you What you must pay when you get these services call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. npatient services in a psychiatric hospital Services require prior authorization Covered services include mental health care services that require a hospital stay.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Inpatient services in a psychiatric hospital Services require prior authorization Covered services include mental health care services that require a hospital stay.
 Inpatient mental health care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 In-Network \$0 Copay Out-of-Network 30% of the cost Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Services may require prior authorization In-Network Out-of-Network Physician services- Primary Care Physician- Specialist \$0 Copay \$0 Copay 30% of the cost 30% of the cost Basic Diagnostic tests (like lab tests) at laboratory facility at outpatient hospital facility \$0 Copay \$0 Copay 30% of the cost 30% of the cost X-ray, radium, and isotope therapy including technician materials and services Surgical dressings 0% of the cost 30% of the cost Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body 0% of the cost 0% of the cost 30% of the cost 30% of the cost
+Covered services include, but are not limited to: Services may require prior authorization In-Network Out-of-Network Physician services Primary Care Physician Specialist \$0 Copay \$0 Copay 30% of the cost 30% of the cost Basic Diagnostic tests (like lab tests) at laboratory facility at outpatient hospital facility \$0 Copay \$0 Copay 30% of the cost 30% of the cost • X-ray, radium, and isotope therapy including technician materials and services 0% of the cost 30% of the cost Surgical dressings 0% of the cost 30% of the cost Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body 0% of the cost 0% of the cost 30% of the cost 30% of the cost

-Services that are covered for you What you must pay when you get these services organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy and Speech therapy • Occupational therapy 0% of the cost \$0 Copay 30% of the cost 30% of the cost Meal benefit Chronic Conditions Services require prior authorization Members under care management with certain chronic conditions may be eligible to receive healthy meals as part of a supervised program to transition to a lifestyle modification.
-In-Network \$0 Copay Out-of-Network \$0 Copay Must use preferred vendors for this Eligible chronic conditions include AIDS, asthma, chronic obstructive pulmonary disease (COPD), congestive health failure, coronary artery disease, diabetes, hypertension, and chronic kidney disease (CKD). benefit.
+Services that are covered for you What you must pay when you get these services organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy and Speech therapy Occupational therapy 0% of the cost \$0 Copay 30% of the cost 30% of the cost Meal benefit Chronic Conditions Members under care management with certain chronic conditions may be eligible to receive healthy meals as part of a supervised program to transition to a lifestyle modification.
+Eligible chronic conditions include AIDS, asthma, chronic obstructive pulmonary disease (COPD), congestive health failure, coronary artery disease, diabetes, hypertension, and chronic kidney disease (CKD).
 Beneficiaries may receive a maximum of 3 healthy meals per day for up to 2 weeks per year per condition.
-Post-Discharge Immediately following surgery or inpatient hospitalization, beneficiaries may receive 3 meals per day for up to 2 weeks, up to 2 discharges per year. \$0 Copay Medical nutrition therapy In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
-There is no coinsurance, copayment, or
+Services require prior authorization In-Network \$0 Copay Out-of-Network \$0 Copay Must use preferred vendors for this benefit.
+Immediately following surgery or inpatient hospitalization, beneficiaries may receive 3 meals per day for up to 2 weeks, up to 2 discharges per year. \$0 Copay • Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+In-Network There is no coinsurance, copayment, or Out-of-Network